Preschooler developmentDevelopmental milestones record - 3 to 6 years; Well child - 3 to 6 years

-Stuttering may occur in the normal language development of toddlers ages 3 - 4 years.
-It occurs because ideas come to mind faster than the child is able to express them, especially if the toddler is stressed or excited.
+Stuttering may occur in the normal language development of toddlers ages 3 to 4 years.
+It occurs because ideas come to mind faster than the child is able to express them, especially if the child is stressed or excited.

 When the child is speaking, give your full, prompt attention.
 Do not comment on the stuttering.
 Consider having the child evaluated by a speech pathologist if:

 - There are other signs with the stuttering, such as tics, grimacing, or extreme self-consciousness.

 - The stuttering lasts longer than 6 months.

 The preschooler learns the social skills needed to play and work with other children.
 As time passes, the child is better able to cooperate with a larger number of peers.
 Although 4- to 5-year-olds may be able to start playing games that have rules, the rules are likely to change, often at the whim of the dominant child.

 It is common in a small group of preschoolers to see a dominant child emerge who tends to boss around the other children without much resistance from them.

 It is normal for preschoolers to test their physical, behavioral, and emotional limits.
 Having a safe, structured environment in which to explore and face new challenges is important.
 However, preschoolers need well-defined limits.